algorand/indexer/README.md

 As of April 2020, storing all the raw blocks is about 100 GB and the PostgreSQL database of transactions and accounts is about 1 GB.
 Much of that size difference is the Indexer ignoring cryptographic signature data; relying on `algod` to validate blocks.
 Dropping that, the Indexer can focus on the 'what happened' details of transactions and accounts.

+Postgres should be configured to use UTF-8 encoding.

 There are two primary modes of operation:
 * [Database updater](#database-updater)
 * [Read only](#read-only)